MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Emulate mobile devices in Microsoft Edge DevTools
+# Emulate mobile devices

-Use **Device emulation** to approximate how your page looks and responds on a mobile device.
-The Microsoft Edge DevTools provide a collection of features to help you emulate mobile devices.
-The collection includes the following features.
+Use **Device emulation** <!--aka "Device Mode"--> to approximate how your page looks and responds on a mobile device.
+Microsoft Edge DevTools provides the following mobile device emulation features:

 *   [Simulate a mobile viewport](#simulate-a-mobile-viewport)
 *   [Throttle the network](#throttle-the-network-only)